Photo taken by Ted Margulis in Svencionys

 These borders repeatedly changed.
 The Russian Imperial Government changed borders between Kovno province and Kourland province.
 Borders changed also after the First world war.
 Submitted by Anatolij Chayesh.
 St. Petersburg.
 Russia.

-and Belarus were part of Poland or rather Poland-Lithuanian commonwealth from 1384 till the end of 18
+"Lithuania, Ukraine and Belarus were part of Poland or rather Poland-Lithuanian commonwealth from 1384 till the end of 18 century."

 Of the 220,000 Jews who lived in Lithuania under the Nazi occupation, 212,000 were murdered during the Holocaust, many, if not most, by local Nazi collaborators.
 That's about 95% of the prewar Jewish population!
 This is one of the highest rates of killings in Nazi-occupied Europe - the largest percentage of all European countries.